 Throughout the five trials of our experiment, the data we recorded stayed relatively normal.
 The first three runs especially had an error difference of no more than 0.4%.
 While there was a slight discontinuity in the error between the first three runs and the next two, in the last two runs the error difference was only 1.24%.
-This percentage represented the largest difference between all of our runs, showing that there was a large amount of consistency between all the runs.
+This percentage represented the largest difference between all of our runs, showing that there was a large amount of consistency between the runs.
 The base error was 5%, an error contributed largely due to human error and equipment error.
 However, the low scatter in the data we received from this lab is due to the patience and efficiency of our group.
 In each trial we let the initial pressure settle to a stable value before opening the needle valve to equalize the vessels, not rushing for the sake of time.
 Additionally, each run it was continuously verified that the process was isothermal, as we opened the valve slow enough to stop the temperature from changing in any amount.
 The ambient temperature was also very close to room temperature, allowing for much more accurate equalization of the pressure as we did not have to worry about the temperature of the surroundings interfering with the isothermal process.